Gavin-Barham/Goblin/content/Characters/NPC's/Cortephus.md

 #npc

-A gnomish Arch Mage and the lost holder of [[Ring of Spell storing]].
+A gnomish Arch Mage and the lost holder of [[Cortephus' Ring of Spell storing]].